 Line Descriptions, Sections J.1, J.2, J3, and J4

-Line 1.--Enter the total for recipients of institutional care.
-See for definitions of basis of eligibility and maintenance assistance status and Appendix C for definitions of type of services.
+Line 1.--Enter the total payments for recipients of institutional care.
+See Appendices A and B for definitions of basis of eligibility and maintenance assistance status and Appendix C for definitions of type of services.

 Line 1, Column 1.--Enter the total amount of payments made to vendors of medical care.
-The sum of line 1, columns 2 through 20, and the sum of column 1, lines 2 through must balance.
+The sum of line 1, columns 2 through 20, and the sum of column 1, lines 2 through 24 must balance.